kkokamot/UCSCTriaxFunctions/README.md

 # UCSC Triax Functions

-These functions are used in analyzing friction data from the UCSC triaxial deformation apparatus in matlab.
+These functions are used to analyze friction data from the UCSC Autolab 2000 in matlab.

 The function **readUCSCtriax** reads in autolab data as a matlab table (ignores headerlines).